pivotal-cf/bookbinder/README.md

     bundle
     ruby app.rb

-This will start a Sinatra server to serve your documentation website locally at [http://localhost:4567/](http://localhost:4567/).
+This will start a Rackup server to serve your documentation website locally at [http://localhost:4567/](http://localhost:4567/).
 While making edits in documentation repos, we recommend leaving this running in a dedicated shell window.
 It can be terminated by hitting `ctrl-c`.

 You should only need to run the `bundle` the first time around.